Planning an IT Purchase for your Department?

 - Only standard configurations are allowed for purchase except when non-standard configurations are required for special research, teaching or administrative needs.
 Total exception expenditures may not exceed 20% of the total state funds actually used.
-An Exception Policy/Process is in development, and all non-standard purchases, regardless of funds, must be approved through this process prior to order.
-Until this policy is approved, exceptions will be handled on a case-by-case basis through Materials Management.
+All non-standard purchases, regardless of funds, must be approved by the University CPI Exceptions Committee.

 - Apple desktops and laptops are not part of the CPI program at this time but may be purchased through the PORT MarketPlace e-procurement system.
 Also, they are not included in calculations related to the 20% limit on exceptions.